 You’re definitely going to have too many clothes if you hold onto every item of clothing you’ve ever received as a gift.
-Sentimental items are often different from clothes you actually like and want to keep in your wardrobe.
+Sentimental items or clothes you have an emotional attachment to are often different from clothes you actually like and want to keep in your wardrobe.

 If you feel guilty about getting rid of sentimental items, then you’re likely stuffing them into the back of your closet along with the rest of the clothes you don’t wear.